JOB TITLE: Museum Technician I

 *** Position will function as Public Programs Educator for the North Carolina Aquarium at Roanoke Island**

-*This is an hourly position with a maximum of 32 hours per week.
-It is classified as temporary/part-time and does not include state benefits.*
+*This is an hourly position generally working 30-40 hours per week.
+It is classified as temporary/part-time and does not include state benefits. *

-The mission of the North Carolina Aquariums is to inspire appreciation and conservation of North Carolina’s aquatic environments.
-This mission is achieved by attracting, retaining and developing a world class team of professionals; providing visitors with outstanding exhibits, experiences and customer service; practicing sustainability, internal customer service and fiscal responsibility; and working to save and restore aquatic species and habitats.
+The mission of the North Carolina Aquariums is to inspire appreciation and conservation of our aquatic environments.
+This mission is achieved by attracting, retaining, and developing a world class team of professionals; providing visitors with outstanding exhibits, experiences, and customer service; practicing sustainability, internal customer service and fiscal responsibility; and working to save and restore aquatic species and habitats.

 The North Carolina Aquarium on Roanoke Island is located in Manteo, NC and is nine miles from the Atlantic coastline in Nags Head.
-The 61,000 square-foot facility is sited on 16 acres overlooking the Croatan Sound and houses over 1600 animals in its collection.
-Over 280,000 guests visit the aquarium each year to see the largest collection of sharks in North Carolina, learn about sea turtle conservation, participate in a variety of programs, enjoy the beauty of the area, and think about how special North Carolina’s waterways are.
+The 61,000 square-foot facility is sited on 16 acres overlooking the Croatan Sound and houses over 1,600 animals in its collection.
+Over 280,000 guests visit the aquarium each year to learn about sea turtle conservation, participate in a variety of programs, enjoy the beauty of the area, and think about how special North Carolina’s waterways are.

 Must meet DNCR Fleet Safety Guidelines and have ability to obtain and maintain a valid driver's license.